|Address2998 W Pearl City Rd Freeport, IL|

-Out-of-state residents can expect to pay more.
+Out-of-state students can expect to pay more.
 While the costs for room, board, and other expenses are the same, out-of-state tuition is significantly higher.
 Out-of-state students must pay $6,519 in tuition.

 Students at Highland Community College are eligible for federal financial aid.
-The average federal aid awarded to students at Highland Community College was $4,287 last year.
-The percentage of students awarded federal aid was 62%.
+The average federal aid awarded to students at Highland Community College was $4,287 last year, with 62% of students being awarded federal aid.
 This shows that if you apply for federal aid, you have a good chance of receiving it.